mhashim6/blog/content/posts/rings_of_power.md

 ## Amazon's right to Tolkien's works

 Tolkien never wanter to sell the rights to his works to be featured in film or other media.
-But due to financial issues, the rights of the "__The Lord of The Rings__" and The __"Hobbit"__ were sold to [Middle-earth Enterprises](https://www.middleearth.com) (Formerly known as Tolkien Enterprises) in the 70s.
+But due to financial issues, the rights of the "__The Lord of The Rings__" and __" The Hobbit"__ were sold to [Middle-earth Enterprises](https://www.middleearth.com) (Formerly known as Tolkien Enterprises) in the 70s.
 But other works were kept in-house with the family organization __"The Tolkien Estate"__.

 ![Comments on the YouTube trailer](https://github.com/mhashim6/blog/blob/main/static/images/9_rings/9r_yt_3.jpeg?raw=true "Comments on the YouTube trailer")

 Now in order for Amazon to use any material from sources other than the _LOTR_ or the Hobbit books, it has to get The Estate's approval.
-And due to the nature of Amazon's (horrible) adaptation of the story, the Estate declined Amazon's request to other material such as __"The Silmarillion"__.
+And due to the nature of Amazon's (horrible) adaptation of the story, the Estate declined Amazon's request to other materials such as __"The Silmarillion"__.

 ![Comments on the YouTube trailer](https://github.com/mhashim6/blog/blob/main/static/images/9_rings/9r_yt_4.jpeg?raw=true "Comments on the YouTube trailer")